-If you think you have taken too much LIXIANA, contact your healthcare professional, hospital emergency department or regional Poison Control Centre immediately, even if there are no symptoms.
+If you think you, or a person you are caring for, have taken too much LIXIANA, contact a healthcare professional, hospital emergency department, or regional poison control centre immediately, even if there are no symptoms.

 Missed Dose:

 - If you miss a dose of LIXIANA, take it as soon as you remember on the same day. - Take your next dose at your usual time the next day. - Do not take more than one dose of LIXIANA at the same time to make up for a missed dose.